-- 1. Students are responsible for accessing course content online, reading or listening to it, ensuring that they understand the meaning, and being ready to discuss it before they come to class. - Students are required to contribute to a personal e-portfolio using Moodle/Mahara. - 3.
+- 1. Students are responsible for accessing course content online, reading or listening to it, ensuring that they understand the meaning, and being ready to discuss it before they come to class. - 2.
+Students are required to contribute to a personal e-portfolio using Moodle/Mahara. - 3.
 As we only meet once per week, it is important that you attend every class.
-If you miss a class, be sure to talk to your classmates about what you missed. - If you have questions, please come and see after class, in my office, or during my office hours (posted on office door) or send me an email. - 5.
+If you miss a class, be sure to inform the instructor ahead of time and talk to your classmates about what you missed. - 4.
+If you have questions, please come and see after class, in my office, or during my office hours (posted on office door) or send me an email. - 5.
 You must use your own thoughts, ideas and writing.
 Plagiarism is using someone else's words or ideas without giving them credit.
-Plagiarism will not be tolerated and may result in failure of an assignment or the class. - 6.
-It is important that everyone feels comfortable and safe in my classes. - -Insults of any kind will not be tolerated UNLESS we are discussing them in class.
+Plagiarism will not be tolerated, will be reported to the Dean and to Academic Affairs, and may result in failure of an assignment or the class. - 6.
+It is important that everyone feels comfortable and safe in class. - Insults of any kind will not be tolerated UNLESS we are discussing them in class.
 So, for example, if we are discussing harassment, it is OK to talk about a negative word.
-It is never OK to use a negative word when talking about an individual person or social group. - Harassment of any kind will not be tolerated.
+It is never OK to use a negative word when talking about an individual person or social group. - Harassment will not be tolerated.
 Discrimination on the basis of race, creed, colour, national origins, age, sex, disability, sexual orientation, and gender identity is prohibited. - 7.
 Academics reserve the right to ask students to leave the class at any time.
-Repeat offenders may be asked to drop the course and/or face additional consequences Ask questions!!
+Repeat offenders may be asked to drop the course and/or face additional consequences - 8.
+Ask questions!!
 The only bad questions are the questions you do not ask.
 Try to answer questions yourself.
 It is OK to be wrong, it is just part of the learning process!